Back to Blog

 • Custom query code development

 As Willens points out, “being in a place where every time you try to add to that stable of partners, you have to slog through a ton of mud… seems like it would drive everybody crazy.”
 As a result, marketers are seeking an “easy button” for standardization to avoid repeating this process for every report.
+That’s where media measurement comes in — providing a standardized framework to cut through the chaos and bring clarity to cross-channel performance.

 5 key changes in media measurement and analytics